 How to configure an Android URI Scheme

-It is simple to configure your app for a URI scheme.
+It is simple to configure your app for an Android URI scheme.
 To start, you need to pick an Activity within your app that you’d like to open when the URI scheme is triggered and register an intent filter for it.
 Add the following code within the <activity /> tag within your manifest that corresponds to the Activity you want to open.

 You can change your_uri_scheme to the URI scheme that you’d like.
 Ideally, you want this to be unique.
 If it overlaps with another app’s URI scheme, the user will see an Android chooser when clicking on the link.
 You see this often when you have multiple browsers installed, as they all register for the HTTP URI.